Nanocodes-Programming/nanocode-docs/netro_wallet/p2p_buy.md

 ## Create an offer

-An offer signals to the buyer that the user is interested in trading with them through a P2P transaction, this endpoint sends an email to the seller showcasing the buyers proposal
+An offer signals to the seller that a buyer is interested in trading with them through a P2P transaction, this endpoint sends an email to the seller showcasing the buyers proposal

 **Endpoint:** `/p2p/offer/create/`
 **Method:** `POST`